allouis/allouis.github.io/_posts/2014-07-05-testing-private-functions.md

 It reminded me of a conversation I had at the pub with [Mark Everitt](https://twitter.com/qubyte) a few weeks back about testing private methods, and this post shows that way of doing this.

-In the article we have a `stats` module file
+In the original article we have a `stats` module file

 {% highlight javascript %}
 // file: stats.js